Dry lake: Ecology

 While a dry lake bed is itself typically devoid of vegetation, they are commonly ringed by shadscale, saltbrush and other salt-tolerant plants that provide critical winter fodder for livestock and other herbivores.

 Playa in southwest Idaho, home to a number of rare species that occur nowhere else including Lepidium davisii (Davis' peppergrass) and Branchinecta raptor - a recently discovered giant fairy shrimp.

 In southwest Idaho and parts of Nevada and Utah there are a number of rare species that occur nowhere else but in the inhospitable environment of seasonally flooded playas.
 A new species of giant fairy shrimp was found in 2006.
 Although a large predatory species, it evaded detection because of the murkiness of the playa's water caused by winds and a fine clay load.
 This shrimp species is able to regenerate using tiny undetectable cysts that can remain in a dry lake bed for years until conditions are optimum for hatching.

 Lepidium davisii is another rare species, a perennial plant whose habitat is restricted to playas in southern Idaho and northern Nevada.

 Far from major rivers or lakes, playas are often the only water available to wildlife in the desert.
 Antelope and other wildlife gather there after rainstorms to drink.

 Threats to dry lakes include pollution from concentrated animal feeding operations such as cattle feedlots and dairies.
 Results are erosion; fertilizer, pesticide and sediment runoff from farms; and overgrazing.
-A non-native shrub that has been used for rangeland restoration in the west, Kochia prostrata, also poses a significant threat to playas and their associated rare species, as it capable of crowding out native vegetation and draining a playa's standing water because of its root growth.
+A non-native shrub that has been used for rangeland restoration in the west, Kochia prostrata, also poses a significant threat to playas and their associated rare species, as it is capable of crowding out native vegetation and draining a playa's standing water because of its root growth.